 About This Recipe

-It is an Indo Chinese recipe where cauliflower florets are dipped in a batter and fried until crisp.
+Gobi Manchurian is an Indo Chinese recipe where cauliflower florets are boiled, then dipped in a spicy batter and deep-fried until crisp.

-You can also make a gravy version of this dish by adding a cornflour slurry and cooking until the sauce forms.
-This gravy can be served with fried rice or noodles.
+You can also make a gravy version of Gobi Manchurian by adding a cornflour slurry and cooking until the sauce forms.
+This gravy can be served with fried rice or noodles as the main course.

-To make the batter for frying the cauliflower, you will need all-purpose flour, cornflour, egg (Skip for vegan version), ginger garlic paste, salt, chilli sauce, soy sauce, and pepper powder.
+For the batter – To make the batter for frying the cauliflower, you will need all-purpose flour, cornflour, ginger garlic paste, salt, chili sauce, soy sauce, and pepper powder.

 Cornflour helps to make the gobi crispier.

 Other ingredients such as chili sauce, ginger garlic paste, and pepper powder collectively add a spicy taste in the batter.